 For each of these factors, there is an associated function that retrieves the value of the factor.
-See Oracle Database Vault DVF PL/SQL Factor Functions for a listing of these functions.

 You can create custom factors by using your own PL/SQL retrieval methods.
-A useful PL/SQL function you can use (which is used for many of the default factors) is the SYS CONTEXT SQL function, which retrieves data about the user session.
-For example, you can use the CLIENT_PROGRAM_NAME attribute of SYS_CONTEXT to find the name of the program used for the database session.
+A useful PL/SQL function you can use (which is used for many of the default factors) is the SYS_CONTEXT SQL function, which retrieves data about the user session.
+For example, you can use the CLIENT PROGRAM NAME attribute of SYS CONTEXT to find the name of the program used for the database session.
 After you create the custom factor, you can query its values similar to the functions used to query the default factors.